codezilla2018/NoteZilla/README.md

 ### Nirosh Ubeysinghe - NSBM Green University (<a href="https://github.com/niroshubey966">niroshubey966</a>)

 Hi I am Nirosh Ubeysinghe from NSBM Green University.
 First of all I would like to thank Mozilla campus club - UWU for give this great opertunity to learn and make crazy things.
 This is my first and only foss hackathon I participated ever.
 I learned more about git github and also how work between android studio and git.
 It's good experience and also got inspiretional insights about foss contribution.

+### Dilusha Dasanayaka - University of Kelaniya

+Hi, I'm Dilusha from Software Engineering, University of Kelaniya.
+First, I took codezilla as a competition but in the end, it become more than just competition which helps me to gain my skills in different fields.
+Thanks Mozilla Club – UWU for organizing such event.